ExxistanceDC/Segagaga-English-Translation/README.md

 **VincentNL** (custom texture tooling)</br>
 **Derek Pascarella (ateam)** (ASM hacking)</br></div>

 Continuing on with the README...no, your eyes aren't playing tricks on you.
-You’re about to play Segagaga—the fun, quirky, RPG/game development simulator for Sega Dreamcast—in *English*.
+You’re about to play SEGAGAGA—the fun, quirky, RPG/game development simulator for Sega Dreamcast—in *English*.
 And you’re in for a truly unique and special experience.

-Segagaga was released in March 2001 in Japan.
+SEGAGAGA was released in March 2001 in Japan.
 Let’s put this into perspective: just two months earlier, on January 31, 2001, Sega announced that it was stopping production of Dreamcast consoles and would begin developing software for competitor hardware.
 It was a massive announcement that made waves across the gaming industry.
 One of the seminal hardware titans of the past 20 years was bowing out of the hardware race.
 For SEGA fans, it was a sad day, and the uncertainty about what the future would bring lingered for a long time afterward.
-(That is, until Sega started pumping out some seriously awesome games across the Xbox, PS2, and GameCube—many of which are considered classics today.)
+(That is, until SEGA started pumping out some seriously awesome games across the Xbox, PS2, and GameCube—many of which are considered classics today.)

-Thus, Segagaga was released on a console that was no longer being produced.
+Thus, SEGAGAGA was released on a console that was no longer being produced.
 It would never make it overseas to the North American or European markets.
 Most Sega fans would only read about it in gaming magazines of yesteryear (like I did), regaled with stories of a unique RPG with sim-like elements that was packed with Sega references, inside jokes, and humor.

 As you’ll see, the game is everything its myth proclaims.
 It’s an earnest love letter to all things SEGA, with the player taking the role of Taro Sega in a quest to vanquish the evil Dogma, its fiendish sub-bosses, and finally put Sega at the top of the videogame industry after decades of underdog status.
 While that’s the main story thread, the game also has much to say about the challenges of game development and the videogame industry—topics that are arguably as relevant in today’s tumultuous market as they were in 2001.
 The game leaves all involved in game development with a timeless message: